 A long time protege of Ms Yombi’s, Charles Zambo, succeeded her to become the airline’s 6th and current Chairman of Cameronais Airlines in January 2016.
 Other than making a few tweaks here and there, Mr Zambo mostly maintained the course set by his predecessor, Joséphine Yombi.

-In 2018 Air Afrique sold off its 25% stake to Laurent Akono, an Cameroon-born serial entrepreneur who made his fortune in France.
+In 2018 Air Afrique sold off its remaining 25% stake to Laurent Akono, an Cameroon-born serial entrepreneur who made much of his fortune in France.
+Later that year, the airline switched its Parisian destination from Paris-ORY to the more efficient and prestigious Paris-CDG.

-The airline’s cargo division remained active, however, delivering goods and supplies throughout Cameroon and central Africa as well as bringing in much needed medicines and later vaccines from Europe.
-While the Cameroonian government had to provide some funding to help sustain the airline’s work, the airline held up better than it did during the 1980s-1990s recession period.
+Despite the slowdown in passenger traffic, the airline’s cargo division remained active throughout Cameroon and central Africa, bringing in much needed medicines and later vaccines from Europe.
+While the Cameroonian government had to provide some funding to help sustain the airline’s work, overall the airline held up better than it did during the 1986-1994 recession period.

 Looking Ahead